menu

 Living in Hiram

 Hiram is a tiny village located in the state of Ohio.
-With a population of 979 people and two associated neighborhoods, Hiram is the 580th largest community in Ohio.
-Much of the housing stock in Hiram was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 945 people and two associated neighborhoods, Hiram is the 580th largest community in Ohio.
+Hiram has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Of important note, Hiram is also a village of artists.
 Hiram has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Hiram’s character.